 - The hair never clumps and just falls to the floor.

-- The hair just falls to the floor and you can’t just leave it there man, you got to clean that mess up brother!
+- Clean up.
+The hair falls to the floor and you can’t just leave it there man, you got to clean that mess up, brother!

 Other Back Shaving Questions Answered